TheAntiSnipe/go-vault/Go/Writing a RESTful API with Gin.md

 Here, we assign `c.Param("id")` to the `id` variable.
 We'll see this parameter name in the `main()` function later.
 We then start a for loop and perform a lookup of each album number in albums.
 If we find it, we return the album that we found.
 If we don't find it, we return an error typed as a `map[string]interface{}`. [gin.H](https://pkg.go.dev/github.com/gin-gonic/gin#H)

-In the `main` function, we simply define a router and set up a gin.Default()
+In the `main` function, we simply define a router and set up a gin.Default() instance into it.
+We then program GET and POST responses for various URL syntaxes into it, also assigning a placeholder for the `id` parameter for our `getAlbumByID` handler in the process.
+Finally, we set it to run at `localhost:8080`

+And that's it for basic API creation using Go!

+Tags: #go , #backend , #rest-api , #structs, #struct-tags